gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 taste or smell than a shadow.
 Metal clanged on metal ahead of her.
 A cry for aid was suddenly cut off.

-She banged his shin hard against something as her father shouted her name again.
+She banged her shin hard against something as her father shouted her name again.
 What had she been thinking?
 She couldn't help Razi–she didn't even know where he was.